alicanyilmazz/CS-Notes/README.md

 ### C# Clean Code Notes
 - I will explain you section by section clean code examples below.

 ###Sustainability With References

 -----
+- **First of all, we will give a bad code example and then we will make it better step by step.**
 - First of all, I will give you examples on writing reference-based code that is necessary to write clean code.
 - We will first examine the `Customer Manager`  class and then the `Product Manager`   class.